broadinstitute/2023_12_JUMP_data_only_vignettes/explanations/glossary.md

 -   **Phenotypic consistency**: Metric that indicates how well does a perturbation match an annotated resource (e.g., gene-target known interactions).
 -   **Phenotypic distinctiveness**: Metric showing how distinctive a perturbation is relative to the other perturbations in a given experiment.
 -   **Cosine similarity**: Metric correlated to how close two vectors are.
 It assumes all the elements in them (usually features) have the same weight.
--   **Retrievability: Umbrella term for the methods that assess the quality of a set of samples in a profiling experiment**: phenotypic activity, consistency and distinctiveness.
+-   **Retrievability: Umbrella term for the methods that assess the quality of matching among a set of samples in a profiling experiment**: phenotypic activity, consistency and distinctiveness.
 -   **Consensus profile**: Aggregated profiles across all biological replicates (e.g., across all wells) of a given perturbation, generally it is the median of every feature.